I am the Member of Parliament for the Lichfield Constituency.

 I have been active in a number of All-Party Parliamentary interest groups including being Chairman of the Royal Marines All-Party Group (I served with the Armed Forces Parliamentary Scheme attached to the Royal Marines in 1998) and I am the founder of Conservative Friends of America whose President is David Cameron and Vice President is William Hague.

 Michael has a Bachelor’s degree in Economics and Law from Loughborough University, a Master of Science degree in Operations Research from the University of Sussex, and undertook postgraduate doctoral research in Economics and Econometrics at Oxford, London University, and the University of Southern California in Los Angeles.
-He is a Chartered Engineer, a Fellow of the Institution of Engineering and Technology, and a Fellow of the Royal Society of Arts.
-He was a 100 and 220 yard sprinter for school and university – before they changed it all to metres – and speaks reasonable French and German and a little Dutch and Russian too.
+Michael was formerly a Chartered Engineer and a Fellow of the Institution of Electrical Engineers having been proposed by the then Engineering Directors of the BBC and the IBA, and a Fellow of the Royal Society of Arts though he has since allowed these memberships to lapse.
+He was a 100 and 220 yard sprinter for school and university – before they changed it all to metres – and speaks ‘tolerable’ French and German and a little Dutch and Russian too.

 International broadcast manufacturing and management